mosaic6/mosaic6.github.io/Content/blog/01-10-2021-customizing-publish-site.md

 }
 ```

-***NOTE*** To show a user friendly date we're going to need a helper.
+***NOTE*** To show a user-friendly date we're going to need a helper.
 Create a new file in `Sources/` called `DateFormatter.swift`.
 Feel free to change this date format to whatever pleases you.

 We'll get back to the `DateFormatter.blog.string(from: item.date)` part.
 Specifically the `.blog` part.